 Mount Mitchell Hike

-Starting at the Black Mountain Campground on the Toe River, this hike gains 3600' in elevation over 5 1/2 miles to reach the summit of the East's highest peak, making it one of the toughest continuous climbs in the region, near the limit of what most people will want to tackle in a day hike.
+Starting at the Black Mountain Campground on the Toe River, this hike gains 3600 ft in elevation over 5 1/2 miles to reach the summit of the East's highest peak, making it one of the toughest continuous climbs in the region, near the limit of what most people will want to tackle in a day hike.
 You'll enjoy a varied forest that changes with the elevation.
-Much of the forest is old-growth, and you'll pass through stands of Red Spruce that help explain why this tree was such a valued resource.
+Much of the forest is old-growth, changing from cove hardwoods at the lower end, to mixed hardwoods on the middle ridges, to Red Spruce and Fraser Fir stands near the summit.
 And, of course, there are spectacular views from high up.

 At A Glance

 Tread Condition: Moderately Rough

 Climb Total: 3689 ft

 Starting Point: Black Mountain Campground (or optionally Mount Mitchell State Park summit parking area)

 From Asheville, take I-240 East to I-40 East toward Old Fort, N.C., about 19 miles.
 Take exit 72 for US Hwy.
 70 East and go thru downtown Old Fort.
 Turn left on NC Hwy.
 80 9.6 miles after exiting I-40.
 Go just under 14 1/2 miles, up the Blue Ridge and past the Parkway, and then turn left onto S. Toe River Road.
 (Continued below)

 From points north, take US 19 W through Burnsville, NC.
 A little over 3 miles past NC Hwy.
 197 in Burnsville, turn right on NC Hwy.
 80, and follow it about 9 miles to the Mount Mitchell Golf Course.
 Turn right on S. Toe River Road just past the golf course; there are signs for the Black Mountain Campground.